Colorado Mineral Society Patch

 Counter courtesy Web Counte

-Update: Please do not attend field trips, meetings or events if you are feelng ill or were exposed to someone who tested positive within 14 days of the trip.
+Update: Please do not attend field trips, meetings or events if you are feelng ill or were exposed to someone who tested positive within the last 14 days.
 We will observe physical distancing on all CMS sanctioned events or trips.

 Welcome to the Colorado Mineral Society